How to manually install WordPress

 Uploading the WordPress files

-- First, you'll have to download the lastest version of WordPress
+- First, you'll have to download the latest version of WordPress

 - Extract the files in the ZIP file you downloaded to your local computer